 As I cycled by this part of The Neck, I noticed the side walking trail up to the Lookout and the Truganini Memorial.
 I figured I would check out the view on the way out in a couple of days, so I kept going.

 I had initially worried about eating the dust stirred up by passing vehicles but it proved not be an issue given the light traffic conditions, the short distance of the dirt road, and the fact that wind has already blown away the really loose sand.

 Attached to the physical beauty of the spot was the fact that just over 200 years ago, the British sea captains James Cook and Robert Bligh had sat in this very bay while their men resupplied their ships with fresh water and food.
 Here they also made contact with the natives who lived on the island, known to them as Lunawannalonnah.
 This contact would lead to the tragic demise of the entire Nuenonne community, of whom Truganini was apparently the last survivor.

 Back on the road, I cycled south to the junction.
 At this point, the main road – B68 – continues on the right to the island’s two largest communities – Alannah and Lunawanna.
 I turned left – as in the image below – and headed to Adventure Bay.
 It was around this time that a gentle rain started to fall and I got a bit wet as I finished off the final seven kilometers to the caravan park.

 Adventure Bay is perhaps the third-largest community on Bruny Island with a mix of private residences (weekend retreats for Hobart urbanites) and tourist rental accommodation, as well as a café and a general store for food and sundry items, a tennis court, and an Anglican church.
-Near the south end of the bay is the Bruny Island Cruises reception centre and not far away the dock from which their boats leave for their three-hour cruises to south end of the island.
+Near the south end of the bay is the Bruny Island Cruises reception centre and not far away is the dock from which their boats leave for their three-hour cruises to the south end of the island.
 I had booked a seat on the next afternoon’s cruise.